Kumaon Regiment: Operation Meghdoot

 The Indian Army's initiative to hold the Siachen Glacier consisted of units of the Kumaon Regiment and the Ladakh Scouts.
 It was led by Maj.
 R.S.
 Sandhu, who was awarded the Vir Chakra for his leadership.
 Capt.
 Sanjay Kulkarni's unit was the first to land on Bilafond La and hoist the Indian tricolour.
 Kumaon units were instrumental in Indian success in capturing the glacier and repelling Pakistani attempts to retake it.

 Anticipating a Pakistani attack on the glacier at the start of the spring thaw in 1984, a full Kumaon battalion led by Lt.
 Col. (later Brigadier) D.K.
 Khanna, marched on foot with full packs and equipment for weeks in the dead of the winter across Zoji La, through the world's toughest terrain, highest altitudes and most forbidding climate.
 To their credit they achieved this without suffering a serious casualty or a single fallout en route.
 They also became the first battalion to operate as a unit in the Nubra Valley and on the Siachen Glacier.

 19 Kumaon was the first battalion to hoist the Indian flag on the Saltoro Ridgeline (at Point 5705, an altitude of 18,717 feet) in the face of enemy fire, thus dominating Gyongla (18,655 feet) which was under enemy occupation.
 On 29 May 1984, 19 Kumaon lost 19 of its best soldiers, including one officer (2Lt.
 P.S.
 Poondir), who had volunteered to obey orders which they fully knew could take them to their certain death.
 During April and May 1984, 19 Kumaon was spread all through the area of Siachen with Capt.
 Roshan Lal Yadav at the Indira Col, Maj.
 Shashi Kant Mahajan and Maj.
-Darshan Lal Julka on the Central Glaciers (Gyongla, Zingrulma Lagongma, and Layogma Glaciers) and Maj.
-Rajender Singh Hooda in the Urdelop Glacier.
+Darshan Lal Julka on the Central Glaciers (Gyongla, Zingrulma Lagongma, and Layogma Glaciers) and Maj B B Dhyani with Alpha company was in the Urdelop Glacier.
 19 Kumaon was thus the first battalion ever to be spread out so much on the glacier (about 100 km), which, perhaps, no other battalion has been subjected to ever since.

 Nk. (later Subedar/Honorary Captain) Ram Mehar Singh was awarded the Shaurya Chakra for his gallant role during the move.
 This turned out to be a vital move that enabled Indian victory in Operation Meghdoot.